Glossary:

 Sample.
 A single chip, swatch, or chunk that represents a single material, finish, or color.
 Used to confirm that one single thing.
 (See also: mockup, prototype, first article.)

 Shop drawings.
-Highly detailed technical drawings produced by builders that are used to actually build the work in a way specific to their "shop".
-Shop drawings are based on, and more detailed than, the final design or construction drawings by a designer or architect.
+Highly detailed technical drawings produced by fabricators that are used to actually build the work in a way specific to their "shop."
+Shop drawings are based on, and more detailed than, the final design or construction drawings by an exhibition designer or architect.

 Sidelight. (also: side-light, sidelite) A unopenable, usually tall and narrow, window or pane of glass next to a door or window panel that can open.
 Front doors, glass room doors, and display cases can all have sidelights.